A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 Now, we have listed some marketing strategies that can be used to deliver services to a specific user group

-Non-engineers who run their own company or personal business websites and have not yet implemented monitoring tools・They don't understand the importance of site monitoring in the first place.
+Non-engineers who operate their own company or personal business website and have not yet implemented monitoring tools, etc.- They don't understand the importance of site monitoring in the first place.

-→ There are very few people who truly understand the importance of monitoring.
+→ Very few people truly understand the importance of monitoring.

-→ → They don't even bother to search for monitoring tools in the first place, or they just leave it alone
+→→ They don't even bother searching for monitoring tools, or they just ignore them

-→ → → Isn't there a need for a way to promote it to make people aware of its importance?
+. →→→ Isn't there a way to advertise that makes them aware of its importance?

-- Use the information from the survey results that "people won't use the service unless the website is reliable" and spread it on social media and blogs
+- Use the survey results that "people won't use the service if the site isn't well-maintained" and spread it on social media and blogs

-(think of it like the ads that were on YouTube for a while that encouraged men who hadn't had hair removal)
+(imagine something like the ads on YouTube that used to provoke men who hadn't had hair removal)

-→ Introduce security examples such as "The aftermath of a compromised website"
+→ Introduce security cases such as "the consequences of a website being compromised"

 Reflect on your own capabilities and break down the scope of your planned measures into smaller steps